RHesketh/foreign_exchange_gem/README.md

 `rspec spec`

+# Development Notes
+### Gem configuration
+I did not want this gem to depend on a specific framework or to make assumptions about the environment where it would be used.
+The configuration and rates downloading are all handled internally so that they can be called from any kind of Ruby project.

+### Rates storage
+I had considered that the spec might call for historical data to be stored going back a long time, beyond the days in the latest XML file.
+I decided that this would be a lot of effort to implement in the time given, especially considering the configuration implications of a gem that requires a database but does not depend on Rails or similar.
+A locally stored XML file seemed like a good solution, although a read-only SQLite DB would also be an option if the data had a more complicated structure or could benefit from being queried.

 ## License

 All code, text and images found in this repository are licensed using the [Unlicense](http://unlicense.org/) and are free to use for whatever you like.